telerik/blazor-docs/components/textarea/overview.md

 # Blazor TextArea Overview

 The Telerik <a href ="https://www.telerik.com/blazor-ui/textarea" target="_blank">Blazor TextArea component</a> is a highly customizable multi-line text input area.
-It provides features like auto resizing based on the user input, floating label functionality and [events]({%slug textarea-events%}) to respond to user actions.
+It provides features like auto resizing based on the user input and [events]({%slug textarea-events%}) to respond to user actions.

 ## Creating Blazor TextArea